Hasbury

 Hasbury is a suburb of Halesowen, in the Metropolitan Borough of Dudley in county of the West Midlands, England.
 Its main focal point is the small shopping centre at the Wassell Road/Hagley Road junction, surrounded to the north by municipal housing development (Albrighton Road and Philip Road) and with owner-occupier housing estates located to the south (the Huntlands) and west (Rosemary Road).
 The local primary school is St Margaret's at Hasbury Church of England Primary School, which is located on Hagley Road adjacent to St. Margaret of Antioch church.

 It is served by bus routes 142, 192 and 417.
-The nearest bus station Halesowen bus station.
+The nearest bus station is Halesowen bus station.